R:pems.utils Plotting

 Like plot, it accepts common plotting arguments, e.g. type to change between point and line outputs, but it also accepts loa style commands, e.g. grid.lty to change the line style of grid lines without affecting other lines in the plots, and commands like y.to that access pems information to change plot element scales and units.

-Other functions can also be used to add addition elements to existing plots, e.g. here add.XYZGhosts add ‘ghost’ versions of the full dataset to all panels in a multiple panel plot.
+Other functions can also be used to add addition elements to existing plots, e.g. here add.XYZGhosts from loa is used to add a ‘ghost’ versions of the full dataset to all panels in a multiple panel plot.

 For example, data maps from plots of GPS latitude and longitude data: